JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 *Whoa, what's a bit?*

-Before we answer that, think about cells.
-We have a lot of them in our body.
-Our bodies intelligently allocate the amount of cells that's avaiable and make tissues, organs, and organ-systems out of them.
+Before we answer that, think about the cells in our body.
+We have a lot of them flowing about.
+Our bodies intelligently allocate the amount of cells that are available and make tissues, organs, and organ-systems out of them.

  Not all organ systems are the same (some are for breathing, some for digesting food).
 But they're all made of cells.

- *Now back to bit*
+ *Now back to bits*

 Data is stored in binary units called bits.
-Think of bits as cells flowing within the vast body (which in the case of a computer, is its hard-disk and working memory).

 Bits describe things in terms of two.
-Something can be *true or false*, *high-signal or weak-signal*.
+Something can be *true or false*, a *high-signal or weak-signal*, *on or off*.

 Bits are stored in binary units.
 Numbers can be expressed in bits.